ConsultingMD/DependencyKit/README.md

 # DependencyKit

 DependencyKit is an attempt to make a fully typesafe, lightweight, dependency injection framework for Swift.
-DependencyKit is inspired by Uber's excellent [Needle](https://github.com/uber/needle) framework, and aims to extend its core aim of first class type safety by avoiding a reliance on an unsafe internal runtime.

 ## Status
 This is a proof of concept intended to show: